lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

-In addition to normal EDHOC verifications, the device MUST verify the Voucher by calculating the same message authentication code as when it was generated (see {{voucher}}) and compare with the what was received in message_2.
+In addition to normal EDHOC verifications, the device MUST verify the voucher by calculating the same message authentication code as when it was generated (see {{voucher}}) and compare with what was received in message_2.

 The input in this calculation includes:

 * The ephemeral key G_X, sent in message_1.
 * The identity ID_U, sent in message_1.
-* The public key of the authenticator, PK_V, received in message_2.
+* The public key of the authenticator PK_V, received in message_2.

-If the Voucher does not verify, the device MUST discontinue the protocol.
+If the voucher does not verify, the device MUST discontinue the protocol.

 ### Message 3